 How Should We Respond to Those who Teach Harmful Beliefs?

-The purpose of this blog is to support those re-evaluating traditional religious beliefs.
+The purpose of this blog is to support those questioning traditional conservative religious beliefs.
+If you know someone going through this process who might benefit from assistance and support, consider sharing this post with them.